alishahid9/alishahid.github.io/index.md

 Lahore summoned him home—its ancient spires and modern halls a forge for his restless intellect.
 At Government College University, cricket was his muse as much as his books.
 Punjab University followed, then the University of Management and Technology (UMT), where he captained the cricket team to its first Inter‑University Championship in 2010—an echo of his early glory.
 An MBA crowned his efforts, his 3.7 GPA a quiet hymn to his brilliance.
 Yet the journey stretched further.
 In 2011, Loughborough University in England opened its gates, and there, amidst the green fields, he penned a thesis on cricket betting efficiency—a work of such insight it seemed to hum with magic.

 ---
+## Leadership at Loughborough
+In 2011, Loughborough University in England opened its gates, a verdant realm where Ali’s leadership blossomed.
+Arriving in September, he seized the general secretary election at John Phillips Hall within a week, his charisma a beacon that drew souls together.
+He ran for union councillor, sports management secretary, and even student union president under the name “Ali Baba Shahid”—each campaign a testament to his ability to inspire.
+Though he fell to Ellie Read in the presidential race, the lessons forged his resolve, and friendships like that with Sudip Chakraborty became lifelines.
+Amidst green fields, he penned a thesis on cricket betting efficiency—a work of such insight it seemed to hum with magic.

 ## Mentorship and Mastery